component/diff/Readme.md

 * `type` can be either: `-1` (deletion), `0` (equal), `+1` (insertion).
 * `data` is the text added or removed. in the case of operation `0` (equal), data is provided for context.

+### diff.toDelta(diff)

+Converts a diff object into a delta string, a very compact representation.

+### diff.fromDelta(oldText, delta)

+Converts a delta string back into a diff.
+This requires the original text.

 ## License